michaelwodka/blog/_posts/2018-09-06-top-five-ways-to-automate-excel.markdown

 ---
 layout: post
 title: 5 ways to automate Microsoft Excel through VBA
 description: Tired of doing tedious, repetitive tasks in Excel?
 If you're a heavy user of Excel and don't know how to use Visual Basic for Applications (VBA), you're losing a ton of productivity.
-Check out this article to learn 5 ways to automate Excel through VBA.
+Check out this article to learn how to automate Excel through VBA.
 author: Michael Wodka
 permalink: /five-ways-to-automate-excel-through-vba/
 imgurl1: /assets/2018-09-06-top-five-ways-to-automate-excel/post2-image1.1.png